Malaysia Airlines CEO's exit revives debate over foreign boss

 Surprising even those close to him in the company, Mueller announced his departure for unspecified family reasons late on Tuesday, giving no further detail.
 He will leave the top job in September, though he remains a non-executive director.

-Mueller dismissed rumours in a town hall with employees, according to newspaper reports.
-Neither the company nor Mueller have commented further.
+Mueller dismissed rumours in a "town hall" meeting with employees, according to newspaper reports.
 The government has not commented, while Khazanah has said it would have wanted Mueller to continue, but respected his decision.
 It has not commented further.

-Malaysia Airlines did not respond to Reuters' request for comment on Thursday.
+Malaysia Airlines said any comment on succession is all speculative at the moment.

 INDUSTRY NEWCOMER